Subsidy Program FAQs

 Can I submit my application anytime?

-No. Applications must be submitted prior to each academic term.
+Applications must be submitted prior to each academic term.
 Please refer to the application timeline on our homepage.
+Funding may be awarded on a rolling basis after the semester deadline pending remaining funds availability.

 What documents need to be included for application?

 Please provide copies of the following documents:

-- Previous year tax return (if not required to file, please contact our office for necessary documentation)
+- Previous year tax return showing gross annual income pages (if not required to file, please contact our office for necessary documentation)

 - Official PSU Course schedule (for semester applying)

-- 1 month of paycheck stubs for working spouse/ partner
+- 1 month of paycheck stubs for working spouse/partner verifying 20 hour employment requirement (spousal work waivers forms)

 What types of child care services are covered?

-Student-parents may use subsidy to assist with the cost of full-time child care, part-time child care, before and after school care, and summer term care.
+Full-time, part-time child care, before and after school care, temporary/back-up child care, and summer term care.

 How many of my children will be covered by my award?